Rates, discounts and monetary transactions

 We then process the file.
 This means that we enter all deeds in our repertory, register them, update the registers (such as the Central Register of Wills, the Central Register of Living Wills, the trade register kept by the Chamber of Commerce, registers kept by the Land Registry, etc.), place a copy of the deed(s) in the online My Notary File for you, and, in the case of real estate files, file the declaration and payment of transfer tax, handle the financial transactions, and ensure that expired mortgage registrations are cancelled.
 We bind the original deed, seal it, and store it securely in the minute safe where we keep the deeds for you for twenty years.
 We then transfer the minute deeds to a secure storage location elsewhere in the country where your deed will be kept indefinitely.
 After the deed is executed, the online My Notary File remains fully accessible to you via your own login, so you can consult all the documents in that secure digital safe whenever and wherever you wish.
 You are, of course, free to print and archive the documents yourself.

-Finally, we invite you to participate in a short satisfaction survey.
+Finally, we invite you to participate in a short satisfaction survey or encourage you to post a review on Google.

 January 1, 2026

-All amounts, rates and fees are exclusive of disbursements and 21% sales tax, unless expressly stated otherwise.
+All amounts, rates and fees are exclusive of disbursements and 21% VAT, unless expressly stated otherwise.

-We will itemize the disbursements and sales tax for you in the invoice or settlement statement and, if known or foreseeable in advance, in the quotation.
+We will itemize the disbursements and VAT for you in the invoice or settlement statement and, if known or foreseeable in advance, in the quotation.

 Our rates may be revised annually on January 1st.

-If a fixed fee (fixed fee) applies, our offer covers the performance of standard work.
+If a fixed fee applies, our offer covers the performance of usual services.
 In that case, our offer includes a one-time adjustment of the draft documentation to the final version.
 Any deviation from this will be considered additional work.

-We will charge the client for additional work and unusual activities at the hourly rates described below or at the amounts stated on our website and in the appendices to the contract of assignment (with quotation) or with the order confirmation.
+We will charge the client for additional work and non-usual services at the hourly rates described below or at the amounts stated on our website and in the appendices to the engagement agreement (with quotation) or in the assignment confirmation.

 Our hourly rates in 2026 are as follows.